Get access to exclusive updates, the latest news and the inside scoop 🍨

 This means that collaborating safely with native support for version control is now possible and so is the ability to maintain workflows.

 N0.2: Back and Forth Sync with Git -

-Syncing with GitHub will also allow businesses to share preview links from their local servers without manually syncing or pushing zipped files.
+It's important to note within today's Shopify guide that syncing with GitHub also enables businesses to share preview links from their local servers without manually syncing or pushing zipped files.

-In other words, collaborating with clients and teams couldn’t be easier.
+In other words, collaborating with clients and teams couldn’t be easier on a Shopify store.